 In the global conversation around façade design, topics like sustainability, aesthetics, and fabrication often dominate.
 Yet one aspect remains chronically underexplored — how façades behave when the ground itself moves.

 Prof.ssa Chiara Bedon, Associate Professor at the University of Trieste, and Dr. Nicola Cella, researcher in the same department, are leading a cutting-edge investigation into the seismic vulnerability and performance of non-structural façade systems.
-Their research highlights a crucial — and too often ignored — question: What happens to the building envelope in an earthquake?
+The research, which forms a core part of Nicola’s doctoral project, brings attention to a crucial — and too often overlooked — question: What happens to the building envelope in an earthquake?

 Their work offers an analytical and performance-driven approach to this question, blending structural engineering, empirical testing, simulation modeling, and a deep understanding of architectural systems.